 Please see the 2012 Fellow Program Final Report here.

-The 2012 host organizations were: Web of Benefit, Ellis Memorial, and the Asian Task Force against Domestic Violence.
+The 2013 host organizations were: Web of Benefit, Ellis Memorial, and the Asian Task Force against Domestic Violence.
 Web of Benefit is a nonprofit organization for women affected by and escaping domestic violence, with the "soul" purpose of promoting liberation and personal independence of women in the greater Boston area.
 Ellis Memorial, Boston's first Settlement House, offers innovative educational and social programs that support the diverse and underserved needs of working parents and families.
 The Asian Task Force against Domestic Violence operates the only shelter and support services for Asian survivors of domestic violence and their children in New England.
 The Fellows also met with and made visits to MCML, Italian Home for Children, and Women's Lunch Place.

 Center for Gender in Organizations - Simmons School of Management